mongodb/docs/source/includes/possibleValues-api-measurements-host.rst

 ~~~~~~~~~~~~~~~~~

 .. list-table::
+   :widths: 40 60

    * - - ``ASSERT_REGULAR``
        - ``ASSERT_WARNING``
        - ``ASSERT_MSG``
        - ``ASSERT_USER``

-     - Measure the rate of asserts for a MongoDB process, as collected from
+     - Rate of asserts for a MongoDB process found in the
+       :serverstatus:`asserts` document that the
-       the MongoDB :manual:`serverStatus </reference/command/serverStatus>`
+       :manual:`serverStatus </reference/command/serverStatus>`
-       command's :serverstatus:`asserts` document.
+       command generates.

    * - - ``BACKGROUND_FLUSH_AVG``

-     - Measurement found on the host's ``background flush avg`` chart.
+     - Amount of data flushed in the background.

    * - - ``CACHE_BYTES_READ_INTO``
        - ``CACHE_BYTES_WRITTEN_FROM``